 - Do your parents have insurance?
 Determine if your parents possess a long-term care insurance policy as well as life insurance, and be sure you have a good understanding of their policies.

 - Can you access their passwords and account numbers?
 Ask for account and password details, and preserve a copy of this information, along with contact information for your parents’ attorney and financial advisor.
 This will make it an easier process to sort out affairs when the need occurs.

 - Do your parents have a power of attorney?
 Recommend to your parents that they select and finalize paperwork for a power of attorney so that they know there is a dependable, trustworthy person to make decisions on their behalf in the event of a medical emergency.

 Preparing in advance for long-term care is vital, and best done while your parents are independent and thriving.
 Understanding their finances now will help you be better prepared for their care in the future.

-At Stay Home Care, the leading Brentwood home care agency (also serving surrounding communities), we realize that conversations about aging care and finances can be challenging, and we are always available to assist.
+At Stay Home Care, providers of home care in Goodlettsville and surrounding communities, we realize that conversations about aging care and finances can be challenging, and we are always available to assist.
 Contact our home care experts at 615-964-7726 to learn more, and visit our Locations Served page to see all of the areas we serve.